 Robert Roche is a businessman and entrepreneur with over 30 years living and doing business in Japan and China.
 His experience includes the start-up and/or management of over 40 companies, as well as numerous philanthropic initiatives and civic contributions around the world.

-In 1993, along with Mr. Tadashi Nakamura, Robert Roche founded Oak Lawn Marketing, an omni-channel brand response company in Japan.
+In 1993, along with Mr. Tadashi Nakamura, Robert Roche founded Oak Lawn Marketing, Inc. an omni-channel brand response company in Japan.
 In 2009, NTT DOCOMO, Japan’s largest mobile phone operator, purchased 51 percent of Oak Lawn Marketing.
 Mr. Roche currently serves as the company’s Executive Chairman.

 In 1997, Robert Roche co-founded Acorn International, which has since become a leading media and branding company in China and is listed on the New York Stock Exchange (NYSE: ATV).
 Mr. Roche currently serves as Executive Chairman of the company.

 In 2004, Mr. Roche stepped away from his day-to-day responsibilities at Oak Lawn Marketing and moved his family to Shanghai.
 There he expanded his investments, supporting numerous start-up companies, including financing and co-founding URBN Hotel, China’s first carbon-neutral multi award-winning hotel in Shanghai, built using materials recycled from 1920s-era Shanghai buildings.
 In 2008, Mr. Roche assumed ownership of Redhorse Performance, an automotive supplier specializing in fittings for race cars.

 In 2013, Mr. Roche became the co-founder of IS Seafood, a company that imports Icelandic fish to China.
 The company employs a network of industry leading cold chain logistics specialists and uses state-of-the-art processing and packaging techniques.
 In addition, Mr. Roche is an investor in FansTang, a wholly owned subsidiary of China Branding Group ("CBG"), which is a China-focused branded cross-platform media and entertainment company with staff in Hollywood, Shanghai, Beijing, Guangzhou and Chengdu.

-Mr. Roche also has business interests in the U.S., including a golf resort in Southern Utah, a large- scale agricultural development in Green River, Utah, and a 26,000 acre development in Gallup, New Mexico.
+Mr. Roche also has business interests in the U.S., including Sand Hollow Resort in Southern Utah, and Gallup Land Partners, LLC, a 26,000 acre development in Gallup, New Mexico.